General Information

 • Indigenous Seats -- Saskatchewan Residents who are Indigenous students who self-declare their Indigenous ancestry.
 Verification of Indigenous Membership/Citizenship at the University of Saskatchewan is led and determined by the deybwewin | taapwaywin | tapewin: Indigenous Truth policy and Standing Committee in accordance with the processes developed to enact the policy.
 Verification of Indigenous Membership/Citizenship with documentation is a condition of acceptance for this program.

-• Special Admission -- Saskatchewan Residents who feels there are circumstances which merit special consideration.
-For example, if someone has had a health problem or some personal circumstance which has impacted his/her academic average in a pre-year, he/she should write a letter documenting the situation.
-This letter and any additional supporting documentation (e.g. medical information, funeral notice, etc.) must be submitted to Dr. Charity Evans (charity.evans@usask.ca) by March 15, 2024.
+• Special Admission -- Saskatchewan Residents who feel there are circumstances which merit special consideration.
+For example, if someone has had a health problem or some personal circumstance which has impacted their academic average in a pre-year, they should write a letter documenting the situation.
+This letter and any additional supporting documentation (e.g. medical documentation) must be submitted to Dr. Charity Evans (charity.evans@usask.ca) by March 15, 2025.
 All information submitted is strictly confidential.
-Applications which are not considered in the special consideration category are automatically considered in the Saskatchewan resident pool.
+Applications that are not considered in the special consideration category are automatically considered in the Saskatchewan resident pool.

 6. Proof of English Proficiency – if English is not your first language.